teozec/numerical-simulation/README.md

 ```bash
 jupyter lab
 ```
-and navigate to the desired notebook.
+and navigate to the desired notebook situated inside the exercise directory.